Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 Friday (hand day)

-A weightlifter's hands are a calling card at any competition.
-Phil Heath thoroughly works out every muscle.
+The hands of a weightlifter are a calling card at any competition.
+Phil Heath thoroughly works every muscle.

-1. Standing lifting dumbbells to work out the biceps 5 sets of 11-12 reps.
+1. Standing dumbbell lifts to work the biceps, 5 sets of 11-12 reps.

-2. In the Smith machine, weight lifting is 4 to 10.
+2. In the Smith machine, lifting weights is 4 to 10.

-3. From an inclined bench, lifting dumbbells (and after the barbell) for biceps 3 to 10.
+3. From an inclined bench, lifting dumbbells (and then a barbell) for biceps 3 to 10.

-5. Extension of the arms with a dumbbell wound behind the head 3 to 12.
+5. Arm extension with a dumbbell behind the head 3 to 12.

 7. Three sets of 10 repetitions of the hammer exercise.

-Bodybuilding is a singles sport, but Phil Heath's personal life is seething.
+Bodybuilding is a solitary sport, but Phil Heath's personal life is turbulent.
 Most recently, the man divorced his wife Jenny.

 My wife had cancer, but was able to recover.
-The athlete did not grieve for long after the divorce, and found himself a new passion with magnificent forms.
-With a new lover, Phil Heath openly defiles at all sporting events.
+The athlete did not grieve for long after the divorce, and found himself a new passion with curvy figures.
+With his new lover, Phil Heath openly parades at all sporting events.

-In 2017, Phil Heath continues to work hard with heavy weights and prepare for new achievements.
-The motivation provided by the videos of the champion is huge, and his hands are still considered the benchmark for athletes.
+In 2017, Phil Heath continues to intensively train with heavy weights and prepare for new achievements.
+The motivation that videos of the champion provide is enormous, and his hands are still considered the standard for athletes.

 Phil Heath anthropometry: